shidi1985/academic-kickstart/content/post/2019-MPCE-Battery-Sizing/index.md

 +++
-title = "Paper on sizing of energy storage system is accepted by MPCE." date = 2019-01-11T00:00:00
+title = "Paper on sizing of energy storage for system robustness enhancement is accepted by MPCE." date = 2019-01-11T00:00:00

 # List format.